-Q. What is the estimated frost date for fall of 2016 in New York City?
+What is the estimated first frost date for fall in New York City?

-The last frost date in the spring and the first frost date in the fall are estimates that rely on historical data for a particular zone or microclimate.
-The spring of 2016 is a useful example of why these dates can not be relied upon exclusively to judge safe days for planting or dormancy.
-A good eye to the weather forecast is essential for a gardener.
+The last frost date in the spring and the first frost date in the fall are estimates that rely on historical data for a particular zone or micro-climate.
+The erratic spring temperatures with both early and late arrivals of spring and fall, over the last decade, are useful examples of why these dates cannot be relied upon exclusively to judge safe days for planting or dormancy.
+A good eye to the weather forecast and common sense are essential for a gardener.